mendim-bellaqa/laravel-payments/README.md

 #About this project
 </h1>

-A laravel project that was created by me, which has to do with calling data from the database of a Polish company, where the data is displayed based on tables and functions created that return specific results related to various reports of the company.

-This project is part of the work in previous companies.
+I created a Laravel project that involves retrieving data from a Polish company's database.
+The retrieved data is then displayed using tables and functions specifically designed to produce results related to the company's various reports.
+This project was completed as part of my previous work experience.

-This includes some tables from (non-local) databases that are utilized by the company's employees, as it produces the results of reports that are registered by the employees themselves in Poland.

-This project also concerns the payments of the company to the assets of other companies, where each company is registered.
+The project also involves accessing tables from non-local databases used by the company's employees to generate report results registered by the employees themselves in Poland.
+Additionally, it deals with the payments the company makes to assets owned by other registered companies.

-The idea was to display data, payments, debts and other information related to other companies, but of course for security reasons the data will not be displayed.
+The goal was to display data, payments, debts, and other information related to the other companies.
+However, due to security concerns, the data will not be visible.